Framing Up the Characteristics of a Negotiation

-How do you frame up (identify the key characteristics of) a negotiation?
+How to identify the key characteristics of a negotiation?

 - Interests - Each party should seek to understand the extent or degree of importance that each party places on a particular interests.
 While the interests in a distributive negotiation are usually limited and in direct conflict, there may be an opportunity to integrate other interests into the negotiation.
 This would allow the negotiators to convert the negotiation in a an integrative negotiation in which interests are traded off to achieve greater value.